vijay-shankaranand/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list tags
+1. User requests to list tags.

-2. JobFestGo shows a list of all tags
+2. JobFestGo shows a list of all tags.

    Use case ends.